brunolmarques/kafka-delta-rs/README.md

 1. **Kafka Consumer**: A pool of async tasks (`Tokio`) reads from Kafka topics.
 Each task streams messages in real time.
 2. **Buffering & Parallel Processing**:
-   - Messages are batched, consolidated, and deduplicated in parallel using **Rayon**.
+   - Messages are batched, consolidated, and deduplicated.
-   - Data race conditions are prevented with robust synchronization primitives (e.g., locks or channels).
+   - Data race conditions are prevented with robust synchronization primitives (i.e., Arc locks).
-3. **Daily Write to Delta Lake**:
+3. **Write to Delta Lake**:
-   - Once a day (or at a configured interval), the application writes the consolidated data to a partitioned Delta table.
+   - At a configured interval or message volume, the application writes the consolidated data to a partitioned Delta table.
-   - Only the partition corresponding to the current day is affected, avoiding expensive full-table scans.
+   - Only the partition corresponding to the current data is affected, avoiding expensive full-table scans.
 4. **Logging & Metrics**:
-   - Logs are streamed to standard output or file (depending on config), and Prometheus metrics are published for monitoring.
+   - Logs are streamed to standard output or file (depending on config), and Opentelemetry metrics are published for monitoring.
 5. **Recovery**:
    - If an interruption occurs, the application uses checkpoints (e.g., offsets, partial data files) to ensure the write is idempotent and consistent upon restart.